A correction was made to this review on June 14, 2004.

-Only very small children still easily impressed by interaction of human actors and CGI quadrupeds will be amused.
+Only very small children still easily impressed by interaction of human actors and CGI quadrupeds will be amused by “Garfield: The Movie.”
 Tepid kidpic based on long-running comic strip about a lasagna-loving cat and his chronically clueless owner will be hard-pressed to generate even respectable matinee biz during theatrical play.
 To attract maximum potential aud, Fox will have to wait until this kitty litters vidstore shelves.